LLNL/axom/src/docs/sphinx/quickstart_guide/the_code.rst

 The top-level Axom directory contains three directories:

   host-configs
-    Detailed configuration information for platforms and
+    Detailed configuration information for platforms and compilers we support.

-    compilers we support (more about these later) scripts
+    See :ref:`hostconfig-label` for more information. scripts
     Scripts that we maintain to simplify development and usage tasks src
     The bulk of the repo contents.

     Within the **src** directory, you will find the following directories:

     axom